 - Subverted in Dominic Deegan; when the people of Lynn's Brook get all Torches and Pitchforks-y on Dominic, Luna and Greg, he calls them out on their asinine behavior...which the mob then tries to justify.
 They formed a mob in the first place because Luna summoned a threatening illusion after they threw rocks at her (minor facial deformity) and Greg (gimp leg) for their disabilities.

-- The Galaxy Rangers episode "Chained."
-Ozark is an isolationist colony in the middle of nowhere.
+- Adventures of the Galaxy Rangers: In the episode "Chained", Ozark is an isolationist colony in the middle of nowhere.
 The Black Hole Gang proceeds to behave badly and torch a good section of the town.
 Shane rides in with local Action Girl Annie and save one of the town elders from a burning building.
 After the dust-up is over, the townsfolk hand Shane over to the gang.
 Needless to say, Annie's pissed off and pretty much shouts the trope at them.

 - Avatar: The Last Airbender: